deeptanshukumar/Confluence/README.md

 <h2>Setting up of the backend(ml.py) and frontend(templates)</h2>

 <h3>Dependenices installation</h3>

 1)Redirect to the venv <br/>
 2)Run "pip install flask openai spotipy dotenv oAuth logging" after activation of the workspace to install all the required dependencies <br/>

 <h3>.env file</h3>
-1)Create a spotify dev account , then user_profile -> setting
+1)Create a spotify dev account , then user_profile -> setting <br/>
-2)Copy paste your client id and secret into the respective fields 3)Go to aiml.com and make an account
+2)Copy paste your client id and secret into the respective fields<br/>
+3)Go to aiml.com and make an account<br/>
-4)Go to Get API -> generate apikey and paste this in your .env file 5)In the dev account make sure to put your redirecting URL "http://localhost:5000/callback"
+4)Go to Get API -> generate apikey and paste this in your .env file<br/>
+5)In the dev account make sure to put your redirecting URL "http://localhost:5000/callback" <br/>

 Follow this exact file tree while performing tasks on the files